myStphane/GameAndWatchScripts/README.md

 ## UbuntuInstall.txt
 - Is a text file with all my commands ran for an Ubuntu install under an Oracle VM VirtualBox env. for G&W Backup & retro-go
-- This was a step-by-step actions & commands I followed for zero toe have a fully "G&W" installed environment (moste are extracts from the G&W Backp & retro-go "README" parts & extracts from Discrod helps)
+- This was a step-by-step actions & commands I followed for zero toe have a fully "G&W" installed environment (most are extracts from the G&W Backp & retro-go "README" parts & extracts from Discrod helps)